 - Breadcrumbs – I love using crushed up croutons as a breadcrumbs substitute.
 They add SO much flavor!

-- Salads – These are fabulous with my Garden Bean Salad, Summer’s Bounty Salad, Cobb Salad, and Spinach Salad recipes (see the Spinach Salad in action below)!
+- Salads – These are fabulous with all kinds of salads: Garden Bean Salad, Summer’s Bounty Salad, Cobb Salad, Caesar Salad, Chopped Wedge Salad, and Spinach Salad recipes (see the Spinach Salad in action below)!

 Homemade Croutons are not only easy to make but fun, too!
 When you make this recipe grab the kids, they’ll love getting their hands dirty in step 3 of the recipe below!